-A behavioral addiction is characterized by the compulsion to engage in non-drug or alcohol related behavior, in which to feel a sense of reward.
+Behavioral addiction is characterized by the compulsion to engage in non-drug or alcohol-related behavior, in which to feel a sense of reward.
 Similar to substance abuse disorders, behavioral addictions are often accompanied by various negative consequences.
 Although not every behavioral addiction is associated with substance abuse, it is not uncommon for an addict to engage in compulsive behaviors in order to replace their drug habit.
 By acquiring the ability to recognize the different types of behavioral addictions, you can learn what to avoid and when to seek help.

-Although it is challenging to diagnose, a sex addiction is an obsessive sexual craving that has the ability to effect an addict’s overall quality of life.
-The symptoms of a sex addiction vary, but they are usually characterized by a loss of control and complete disregard for negative consequences.
-Hypersexual activity involves engaging in sex, pornography, masturbation, and other sexual behaviors to excess.
+Although it is challenging to diagnose, sex addiction is an obsessive sexual craving that has the ability to affect an addict’s overall quality of life.
+The symptoms of sex addiction vary, but they are usually characterized by a loss of control and complete disregard for negative consequences.
+The hypersexual activity involves engaging in sex, pornography, masturbation, and other sexual behaviors to excess.
 Sex addiction can have a detrimental impact on an addict’s family, career, and overall well-being.